BusAI-Self-Driving-Car/CarND-Functional-Safety-Project/README.md

 The initial documents provided  are simplified versions of what a functional safety manager would create as part of a safety case.
 A safety case is a collection of documents proving that a project has made a vehicle safer.

 More specific instructions are in [this pdf document here.](./Project_Instructions.pdf)

+## Lane Assistance System

+### System Architecture

+For this project, a simplified version of a Lane Assistance System was under consideration.

+It has 2 functions:

+* **Lane Departure Warning**
+* **Lane Keeping Assistance**

+These system are supposed to function in the following situation:

+* When the driver drifts towards the edge of the lane

+In that situation, two things will happen:

+* the **Lane Departure Warning** function will vibrate the steering wheel
+* the **Lane Keeping Assistance** function will move the steering wheel so that the wheels turn towards the center of the lane

+Diagram of the system architecture:

+![alt text][adas-archi]

+### Sub-System Architecture

+If we dig down further into the power steering ECU sub-system, we divide the ECU into its hardware and software components.
+As we traverse down the V model, the architecture diagrams become more focused and detailed.

+![alt text][adas-sub-system]

 ## Key Takeaways